-Click here to book your car.
+Click here to check the prices and book a car.

-January and February are the coldest months, but the visitors who come for the Carnival can enjoy the island during this time of the year, too.
+January and February are the coldest months, but the visitors who come for the Carnival truly enjoy the island during this time of the year, too.
 Winter cold is not too extreme, sometimes it snows for a couple of days, especially in the Barbagia region, but it never lasts long.
 If you ask me, summer heat in Sardinia is more extreme than winter cold.

 Convinced yet?
 Book your flight!
 Many airlines connect the island to Italian and European cities, so the best way to find cheap flights to Sardinia is to compare them.
-Through Skyscanner website, you can compare the prices of the different airlines and even set up an email notification for the destination you want to travel to.
+Through the Skyscanner website, you can compare the prices of the different airlines and even set up an email notification for the destination you want to travel to.

-Click here to book through Skyscanner
+Click here to book through Skyscanner.

 If you are already in Italy, you might want to reach Sardinia via ferry.
 This is possible from several cities such as Rome (Civitavecchia port), Genoa, Naples, or even from Marseille and Nice in France and Barcelona in Spain.

-Click here to check the timetable and book your ferry to Sardinia
+Click here to check the timetable and book your ferry to Sardinia.

 The daring traveller in you will love Intrepid Travel’s Sardinia and Corsica Sailing Adventure.
 It will take you island-hopping and sailing on crystal clear waters, snorkelling around hidden coves and discovering every day a new place, from sandy beaches to natural parks.